pedrofbr0/Stocks-FastAPI/README.md

 - BeautifulSoup4: Powerful library for web scraping.
 - Docker & Docker Compose: Simplifies deployment and ensures environment consistency.
 - Pytest: Testing framework for writing simple and efficient tests.

+## Next Steps
+## Data Persistence of stock model (with SQLAlchemy) and database migration with Alembic.

 ## Contribution
 Contributions are welcome!
 Feel free to open issues and pull requests.